Building Control Services Archives

 The customer services of Building Control Services Archives can process small copy orders while you wait.
 For larger orders, the completion time will be communicated when the order is placed.

-Copies and printouts of a document may be subject to a fee corresponding to the cost.
-Archive fees are set according to the price list.
-You can pay in cash and with the most common debit and credit cards.
+Copies and printouts of documents can be subject to a fee corresponding to the cost of producing the copy or printout.
+The Archives’ fees are determined according to the price list.
+The Archives accept the most common bank and credit cards.

 Printouts and copies